n2ygk/mulesoft-oauth2-scope-enforcer/README.md

 However, it seems when testing a custom policy in Studio, other policies are no longer applied.
 This breaks things as we need the flowVars created by the upstream `OAuth 2.0 protected` policy.

+Since it's hard to debug Python Code in the MuleSoft Jython world, use [test.py](./test.py) as a simple test harness:
+Copy the configured Python code from the relevant XML file in `~/AnypointStudio/workspace/.mule/policies/` and append it to test.py.

 ### Inconsistency across Mule implementations of OAuth 2.0